 Adobe Photoshop

-The king of all image editing software—especially when using the Pen Tool for clipping paths.
+The industry standard for image editing—especially when using the Pen Tool for precision clipping paths.

 Adobe Illustrator

-More vector-based but powerful when combined with Photoshop for certain projects.
+More vector-based but powerful when combined with Photoshop for certain print and design projects.

 Manual vs. Automated Clipping Paths

-Automation is tempting, but manual clipping paths still reign supreme for quality.
-AI tools can’t yet match the human eye when it comes to detail.
+Automation is tempting, but manual clipping paths still deliver superior quality.
+AI tools can’t yet match the human eye when it comes to fine detail and edge accuracy.

 How to Choose the Right Clipping Path Provider